Final Fight

 Final Fight is a series of beat 'em up video games by Japanese publisher Capcom, which began with the arcade release of Final Fight in 1989.
-Set in the fictional Metro City, within the Street Fighter universe, the games focus on a group of heroic vigilantes who fight against the control and various threats of criminal gangs, primarily the Mad Gear Gang.
-The series has sold 3.2 million units worldwide as of June 30, 2023.
+Set in the fictional Metro City, within the Street Fighter universe, the games focus on a group of heroic vigilantes who fight against the control and threats of criminal gangs, primarily the Mad Gear Gang.
+The series has sold 3.2 million units worldwide as of June 2023.